prithivichithran/C-Logical-Games/README.md

 # Concepts Used :

 ## Array :
-* Here Array is used to store the HardCoded Values of the grid.
+* Here Array is used to store the Hard Coded Values of the grid.
 * In this code we use both Single and Multi Dimensional Array.
+* Single Dimensional Array is used  for storing index value for the position of zero in grid.
+* Multi Dimensional Array is used for storing,swapping & printing the grid values.

 ## Function :
 * Function is used to reduce the code complexity.
-* here we use more than one function.
+* Here we use more than one function.

 ## For Loop:
 * For loop is used to print grid values.